Evidence Based or Best Practice: The Beginning

 Take guided reading, (yes, I know but you have to work with what you got), I became an expert at guided reading.
 I worked in tiny groups of two and three but with best practices and a couple of evidence-based practices, I was able to move kids to within months of their peers.
 (This brings up a whole different conversation when you can do this--is core really happening in the classroom or are they special education.
 I’m not going to answer those questions, as those are part of the larger school system.)

 The Elementary Secondary Education Act defines evidence-based practices as those “effective educational strategies supported by evidence and research”.
-When teachers use evidence-based practices with fidelity, they can be confident their teaching is likely to support student learning.
+When teachers use evidence-based practices with fidelity, they can be confident their teaching is likely to support student learning.and

 David Ardale defines best education practices as the wide range of individual activities, policies, and program approaches to achieving positive changes in student attitudes or academic behaviors.